BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

         3. Update the figure on the screen
     2. Handle GUI events

-The same example that we've done with `FuncAnimation` can be rewritten like it is shown below:
+Example 2 that we've done with `FuncAnimation` can be rewritten like it is shown below:

 ```python
 import time